margittennosaar/JS_REACT24S/README.md

 - Skills in error handling and debugging JavaScript code.
 - Practical experience in creating dynamic web interfaces.

-## Capstone Project Integration
+## Capstone Project

-As part of your journey through this course, you will integrate your newfound knowledge into a Capstone Project.
-This project will allow you to apply your JavaScript skills to real-world scenarios and build a practical web application.
+During this course, you'll work on different projects each week that use the skills you learn.
+These projects will help you practice and apply what you've learned to real-world situations.
+At the end of the course, we'll review all your projects together as your Capstone Project.

 ## License